emissary-ingress/emissary/k8s-standalone/README.md

         $ kubectl apply -f scripts/httpbin-policy.yaml
         $ kubectl apply -f scripts/authorization-srv.yaml

- 11. By running `$ kubectl get services -n datawire`, you should see something like these:
+ 11. By running `$ kubectl get services -n standalone`, you should see something like these:

         ambassador         LoadBalancer   10.31.248.239   35.230.19.92   80:30664/TCP     16m